 - Recycle glass bottles, jars, carboard and plastic bottles and containers in the dry mixed recycling bins.
 You should clean food containers before recycling them.
 Plastic bags cannot be recycled in these bins.

 - Recycle electronical waste and broken IT equipment.
-For staff: fill in and send the WEEE uplift form (Excel) to email@example.com.
+For staff: 1) fill in and send the WEEE uplift form (Excel) to firstname.lastname@example.org, 2) contact the reporting officer for your building, for them to add as a request through the helpdesk.
 For students in halls: bring the electronic waste to the hall reception.
 Your Hall Manager will then raise a WEE request.

 - Recycle batteries, lamps, polystyrene, wood, and scrap metal.
 Contact email@example.com if you require these items to be collected.